hberberoglu/wp-favorite-posts/readme.txt

 == Changelog ==
 = 2.0.0 (2016-11-13) =

+Released by leehodson.

 * Rewrite: Converted to Admin Page Framework.
 Changes made to provide greater scope for feature enhancements and for new features to be added. (leehodson).
 * Added: Export setttings.
 * Added Import settings.
 * Added Reset All Data (resets version 2.0 data only.
 Actually, this deletes all > 2.x options data from the database).

 = 1.7.1 (2016-11-13) =

+Released by leehodson.

 * Feature: Include thumbnails alongside post title (leehodson).
+* Fix: Changed plugin directory variable and removed hardcoded URLs & directory paths.
-* Updates: Introduced various changes to the code.
-Changes came from various GitHub listed code forks (leehodson).
+* Updates: Introduced various other changes to the code.
+Some changes came from edits made in other GitHub listed code forks.

 = 1.6.6 (2016-03-16) =
 * Security update: Fix cross-site scripting (XSS) vulnerability props: JPCERT/CC Vulnerability Handling Team & Gen Sato